-Smartest – If you’re looking for cats that are intelligent, trainable, and intuitive, you love the Scottish Fold, Bengal, and Savannah cats.
+Smartest – If you’re looking for cats that are intelligent, trainable, and intuitive, you’ll love the Scottish Fold, Bengal, and Savannah cats.

 Laziest – The Persian, Siberian, and Maine Coon are some of the laziest cat breeds.
-Rather than climbing up stuff and going for adventures, they prefer lying on the couch.
+Rather than climbing stuff and going on adventures, they prefer lying on the couch.
 They’re perfect for people who can’t manage hyperactivity.

 There are more than 70 cat breeds in the world.

-Whether you get one of the most expensive cat breeds, or one from the regular cat breeds pool, taking care of them doesn’t differ that much.
+Whether you get one of the most expensive cat breeds or one from the regular cat breed pool, taking care of them doesn’t differ that much.

-Bet the food, grooming, and vaccination requirements from the breeder, get them the appropriate toys and make sure you visit a vet often to have them checked.
+Get the food, grooming, and vaccination requirements from the breeder; get them the appropriate toys, and make sure you visit a vet often to have them checked.